-Children are extremely independent at every level.
+Children are independent at every level.
 Babies are eager to feed themselves using spoons and they manage this very well.
 Toddlers and older children are able to use knives and forks to cut their food and are persistent in trying until they succeed.
-Mealtimes are very sociable occasions with children sitting together in small groups with staff joining them, and older children are able to independently serve out their own food.
+Meal times are sociable occasions where children sit together in small groups and staff join them at the table.
+Older children are able to independently serve out their own food.
 Children learn about the need for healthy food through additional activities, such as food tasting, cooking and baking.
-For example, children are actively involved in peeling and preparing vegetables for meals.
-Excellent hygiene procedures are encouraged and reinforced by staff through everyday routines and activities.
-As a result, children learn from an early age to manage their health, hygiene and personal care extremely well.
-The outdoor play area is exceptional.
-Children relish being active outdoors because of the opportunities for them to move about and handle equipment and apparatus.
-The outdoor environment is separated into different areas.
-This enables children who wish to do quieter activities, such as construction or looking at books on a mat, to do so safely, as those who wish to engage in more boisterous activities are in a different area and do not impede other children's play.
-A garden area is imaginatively used for children to grow and plant a wide range of fruits and vegetables that they have nurtured, harvested, prepared and tasted at snack and lunch times.
-With excellent staff supervision, children are encouraged to safely take and manage risks as they climb and balance on the bridge, stepping stones and the balancing beams in the shaded adventure play area.
+Very good hygiene procedures are encouraged and reinforced by staff through everyday routines and activities.
+As a result, children learn from an early age to manage their health, hygiene and personal care very well.
+The outdoor play area is very well used by all ages of children.
+This was a key area for improvement at the last inspection and there has been a great improvement in how babies, toddlers and older children now access and use the outdoor areas.
+Children relish being active outdoors because of the opportunities for them to move about and handle equipment and apparatus that is consistently available to them.
+The outdoor environment is split into different areas and the babies have their own dedicated and enclosed area within the large outdoor space.
+Children who wish to do quieter activities, such as construction or looking at books on a mat, can do so safely.
+This is because those who wish to do more boisterous activities, such as ball games and using moveable equipment, such as bikes and trikes, do so in a different area and do not impede on others' play.
+A garden area is imaginatively used for children to grow and plant a wide range of fruits and vegetables that they have nurtured, harvested and have tasted.
+With good staff supervision, children are encouraged to safely take and manage risks as they climb and balance on large equipment, explore the natural environment in the 'mud kitchen', observe the bugs on the 'bug hotel' and watch the squirrels and birds that regularly visit the area.